erikandersson96/portfolio-project-two/README.md

 ---
 ## Credits

-### Content

-**Styling**
-* The `Wrapper` inspiration was taken from `Benjamin Kavanagh - my mentor` and his second project, you can check it out [here](https://bak2k3.github.io/covid-dashboard/index.html).
-* The design of the `Difficulty selector/Radio buttons` was taken as inspiration from this [project](https://codepen.io/skeddles/pen/PbROLK) but with my own styling and naming to the HTML and CSS elements.
-* The inspiration for the styling of the `Circles` was taken from [this](https://www.freecodecamp.org/news/css-shapes-explained-how-to-draw-a-circle-triangle-and-more-using-pure-css/) article.
-* The `footer` with the icons for the different social media was taken from [Font Awesome](https://fontawesome.com/) (link).
-* The fonts were taken from [Pair Fonts](https://pairfonts.com/) (link).

-**JavaScript code**
+### Inspiration for this project

-* The inspiration for my Simon Game JavaScript code was taken from this [tutorial](https://freshman.tech/simon-game/), beacuse my knowledge for JavaScript is very low and for me to create a game like Simon Game as my first ever project in JavaScript out of only what I knew when starting out with my Portfolio Project Two was to big of a task.
+The inspiration for my Simon Game JavaScript code was taken from this [tutorial](https://freshman.tech/simon-game/), beacuse my knowledge for JavaScript is very low and for me to create a game like Simon Game as my first ever project in JavaScript out of only what I knew when starting out with my Portfolio Project Two was to big of a task.
 So therefore I chose together with my mentor `Benjamin Kavanagh` to follow that guide as support but to use my own words and create my own version of it, which I ended up with Erik game.
 Instead of doing a `"regular"` Simon Game as the original I created a reverse version with the goal to not press the same color sequence as the computer in order for the user to win.